 See costs in your area Start Here - Enter Your Zip Code

-We’re providing this information in order to help you better understand the flaws of the product you the consumer are paying for.
+We’re providing this information in order to help you better understand the flaws of the product you, the consumer are paying for.

-Not only are many modern asphalt shingle products designed for low-end applications, such as 3-tab shingles, are poor in terms of their durability and longevity, but asphalt also has a significant negative impact on the environment.
+Not only are many modern asphalt shingle products designed for low-end applications, such as 3-tab shingles, are poor performers in terms of their durability and longevity, but asphalt also has a significant negative impact on the environment.

+Did you know?
 There is no easy way to recycle old asphalt shingles, which is the reason why there are millions of pounds of old asphalt shingles dumped into our landfills every year.

-Fortunately, there are some more durable and longer lasting alternatives; metal roofing can last well over 35 to 60 years, depending on the system, while providing durable, reliable, and long-lasting performance, as well as curb appeal and ongoing energy savings.
+Fortunately, there are more durable and longer lasting alternatives; metal roofing can last well over 35 to 60 years, depending on the system, while providing durable, reliable, and long-lasting performance, as well as better curb appeal and ongoing energy savings.

 When re-roofing a house, consider installing a metal roof, which will give you many years of reliable service and the peace of mind.